twilson63/zeke/readme.md

 ## What is CoffeeKup?

 [CoffeeKup](http://coffeekup.org/) is a markup dsl that was created by [Maurice Machado](https://github.com/mauricemach) and now is currently maintained by [Kris Windham](https://github.com/gradus).
-It is a great markup and was inspired by `_why` and created on `_why` day.
+It is a great markup and was inspired by `_why` and created on `_whyday`.
 You get find out more about the template language here:  [A Beginners Intro](https://github.com/mark-hahn/coffeekup-intro)

 ## Install